serverless/components/examples/cloudflare-worker-example/README.md

 # Example: Cloudflare Worker Component

-This component allows you to deploy your Serverless Javascript code to a Cloudflare Edge Worker
+This component allows you to deploy Serverless Javascript code to Cloudflare Workers.

 ## Components

-TODO -- Below this is unchanged from the basic Example readme. @pinkerton, your documentation skills are needed.
-Change what you need to

 The sample application is composed of the following components:

-- **Lambda function**: It creates one Lambda function with the handler code provided to it.
-The `aws-lambda` component encapsulates all that functionality.
-- **Role**: It creates a new role with a `AssumeRole` policy for the Lambda service.
-An existing `policy` can also be provided, in which case the `role` just uses that `policy`.
-The `aws-iam-role` component encapsulates all that functionality.
+- **myWorker**: Creates a myWorker component that makes the original request to the specified route and returns a response.

 ## Operations